bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/building-models.md

         return((producer, resistant, susceptible))

-This function takes four arguments (growth rate, the cost of toxin production, the cost of toxin resistance, and the amount of toxin produced per gram of biomass produced) to create three model genotypes (susceptibles, producers, and resistant cheaters).
+This function takes four arguments (growth rate, the cost of toxin production, the cost of toxin resistance, and the amount of toxin produced per gram of biomass produced) to create three model genotypes (susceptibles, toxin producers, and resistant cheaters).
 Susceptible models have four metabolic reactions (carbon exchange, carbon transport, biomass production, and extracellular to intracellular toxin exchange), producers have five metabolic reactions (carbon exchange, carbon transport, biomass production, intracellular to extracellular toxin exchange, and toxin transport), and resistant cheaters have three metabolic reactions (carbon exchange, carbon transfer, and biomass production).

 When manipulating this function to generate toy models, particular attention should be paid to the construction of the biomass reactions, which will allow users to change the relative growth rates of each model (the default here is that they all have the same growth rate, aside from minimal penalities for the cost of toxin production or resistance) along with a variety of other assumptions.
 Here, toxin production is tied to producer biomass and carbon uptake: